aws-solutions-library-samples/guidance-for-aws-deepracer-event-management/README.md

 Please note that the most recent release of Raspberry Pi OS "Bookworm" is currently not supported, please use "Bullseye" (Legacy) for the RPi operating system.

-## Automated timer

-Instructions for the automated timer can be found [here](./leaderboard-timer/README.md)

-Please note that the most recent release of Raspberry Pi OS "Bookworm" is currently not supported, please use "Bullseye" (Legacy) for the RPi operating system.

 ## Deployment

 ### Deployment prerequisites